In part 1, we discussed the importance of chatbots in the enterprise and what it takes to make chatbots enterprise ready.

 We will continue the discussion in this blog.

 Human – Machine interaction has never been easy.
-We all adhere to Language being a key differentiator that makes us human .Humans would like to interact with machines in the same way they interact with other humans.
-This humanization of machines has led to the growth and the need for AI.
-Machine learning and deep learning.
+Humans want to interact with machines in the same way they interact with other humans and that is through language.
+The need for humanisation of machines has led to the growth of AI, machine learning and deep learning.

-Additionally, integration with internal systems will have to be customized if enterprises do not provide standardized integration interfaces.
-The chatbot platform would have to provide the above features to build customized Bots.
-Building every bot from scratch would be time consuming.
-So, providing bot templates and bot platforms like Engati www.engati.com for various use cases or industry segments will accelerate the bot building process.
+Additionally, integration with internal systems will have to be customised if enterprises do not provide standardised integration interfaces.
+The chatbot platform would have to provide the above features to build customised bots.
+Building every bot from scratch would be time-consuming.
+So, providing bot templates and bot platforms like Engati www.engati.com for various use cases or industry segments will make the bot building process faster.

 Natural language understanding (NLU)

-The biggest challenge will be providing NLP in multiple foreign languages.
-Translating the user input into English and then using an English trained NLP engine will not work out.
-This could be due to the quality of the translation or the training provided in English, since in different languages an expression may be interpreted in different ways.
+The biggest challenge will be to provide NLP in foreign languages.
+Translating the input into English and then using an English trained NLP engine will not work out.
+This could be due to poor quality or training.
+You can interpret an expression in different ways in various languages.

-As we have seen from the discussion above, it is fairly challenging to meet the requirements of an ‘enterprise chatbot’.
+We can say that it is fairly challenging to meet the requirements of an ‘enterprise chatbot’.
 Those chatbot platforms that can provide these features will have a significant advantage when enterprises are evaluating chatbots for their needs.